jarossnd/jason-ross-dev-v2/blog/posts/install-arch-linux-uefi-2024-thinkpad-t470p/index.md

 ---
-title: Installing Arch Linux with UEFI 2024
+title: Installing Arch Linux with UEFI 2024 on a ThinkPad T470p
 date: "2024-02-25"
 description: "I am going to walk you through installing Arch Linux with UEFI from beginning to end on a Lenovo Thinkpad T470p laptop."
 tags: ['linux']